 Ten years after I stopped drawing, I realized that I was burning out of my technology career.
 Everything seemed pointless, non-permanent, easily and readily replaced with the latest internet upgrades.
 Everything I created, at most 3 years later, was either gone or demoted to "the way you shouldn't do things."
 Then I started wondering what I was leaving behind for my daughter.
 I want to her to be able to say, "my dad made that."

-Two years ago, I started drawing again.
+In 2011, I started drawing again.
 Every single day; no exceptions.
 Sometimes I'd go through illustration training books or online videos, most days, I'd just draw little pictures on sticker labels for my daughter.
 I found insects to be particularly fascinating, specifically beetles.
 I started drawing a lot of little beetle stickers.

 I've always wanted to make a deck of playing cards.
 It's been in the back of my mind, but never something I really thought was doable.
 But then I started to notice that printing was becoming common, affordable, available to anyone.
 Then I realized that I had drawn thousands of little beetle stickers and I started thinking bigger.
 What if every card in the deck was a unique piece of art?
 What if every card could be set on a canvas and put on walls?
 Why not make every card as special as a face card?